biscuitvixen/homelab/README.md

 ## Setup Instructions

-1. **Clone the Repository**: Clone this repository to your Raspberry Pi.
+1. **Clone the Repository**: Clone this repository to your server or Raspberry Pi.
 2. **Configure Environment Variables**: Edit the `.env` file to set up your environment variables.
 3. **Add Secrets**: Fill in the `secrets.env` file with any sensitive information required by your services.
-4. **Start Services**: Run `docker-compose up -d` from the root of the project to start all services.
+4. **Start Services**:
+   - For server deployment: `docker compose --profile serv up -d`
+   - For Raspberry Pi deployment: `docker compose --profile pi up -d`
 5. **Access Services**: Use the respective URLs and ports to access each service.

+### Profile-Based Deployment

+This homelab supports different deployment profiles:

+- **`serv` profile**: Full server setup with advanced configurations and all services
+- **`pi` profile**: Raspberry Pi setup with Tailscale exit node and route advertising

+Use the appropriate profile when starting services to match your deployment environment.

 ## Backup and Restore